gragland/chatgpt-chrome-extension/README.md

 node server.js
 ```

-This will automate interaction with ChatGPT through a ChatGPT API, thanks to the [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) library
+This will automate interaction with ChatGPT through OpenAI's API, thanks to the [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) library.

 Add the extension